 Customers in six states who purchased Sears' Kenmore-brand washing machines after 2001 sued the company in federal court in 2006.
 One group of consumers claimed that the front-loading machines, with low water level and low water temperature, did not clean themselves adequately.
 The result was a buildup of mold in the drum that emitted a bad odor, the owners claimed.

-A second group of consumers said a defect in the control unit caused the machines to stop mid-cycle.
+A second group of consumers said a defect in the control unit caused the machines to suddenly stop mid-cycle.

 Sears argued that the customers claiming mold problems could not sue together because the machines' manufacturer, Whirlpool Corp (WHR.N), had made a number of design modifications that undermined the similarity of individual owners' experiences.
 The trial judge agreed, refusing to certify the class on the mold claims.
 But the 7th Circuit reversed that ruling on Tuesday.